mmahesh/mmahesh.github.io/_posts/2017-07-05-tutorial-on-sc-adagrad.md

 layout: post
 title:  "Tutorial on new stochastic gradient methods for deep learning"
 date:   2017-07-05
-categories: [online convex optimization, stochastic optimization, machine learning, deep learning]
+categories: [stochastic optimization, machine learning, deep learning]
 excerpt: "This is a tutorial on SC-Adagrad, a new stochastic gradient method and some comparisions to other methods in particular Adam, SGD, Adagrad."
 comments: true
 ---